bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 ---
 layout: default
-title: Record Mgmt via UI
+title: Record
-nav_order: 331
+nav_order: 341
 grand_parent: BC Data Catalogue
-parent: Record Management
+parent: How to use the UI
 has_children: false
 has_toc: false
 ---